Mostly contracting random maps: Subadditive processes

 \begin{defi} The sequence $(\phi_n)_{n\geq 1}$ is said to be $P$-subadditive if for every $m,n\geq 1$ we have

 Moreover, the sequence $(\phi_n)_{n\geq 1}$ is $P$-additive if equality holds in~\eqref{Qsub}. \end{defi}

 To illustrate, let \( f:X \to X \) be a measurable transformation which preserves a probability measure \( \mu \).
-Given the Koopman operator associated with \( f \), defined as \( P\phi = \phi \circ f \), the \( P \)-subadditive sequences align with the subadditive stochastic processes in the conventional context of Kingman's subadditive ergodic theorem.
+Given the Koopman operator associated with \( f \), defined as \( P\phi = \phi \circ f \), the \( P \)-subadditive sequences correspond to the subadditive stochastic processes in the classical setting of Kingman's subadditive ergodic theorem.

-\subsection{Uniform Kingman subadditive ergodic theorem}
+\section{Uniform Kingman subadditive ergodic theorem}

 The following result generalizes the uniform Kingman subadditive ergodic theorem to a broader class of Markov operators.
-In the context of subadditive processes associated with a measure-preserving transformation, this theorem was attributed to S{\l}omczy\'nski~\cite{slomczynski1995continuous} and was later independently rediscovered by Schreiber~\cite{schreiber1998growth}, Furman~\cite[Thm.~1]{Fur:97}, and Sturman and Stark~\cite[Thm.~1.5]{sturman2000semi}.
+In the context of subadditive processes associated with a measure-preserving transformation, this theorem was proved by S{\l}omczy\'nski~\cite{slomczynski1995continuous} and later independently rediscovered by Schreiber~\cite{schreiber1998growth}, Furman~\cite[Thm.~1]{Fur:97}, and Sturman and Stark~\cite[Thm.~1.5]{sturman2000semi}.
 Cao further extended it to random settings~\cite{cao2006growth}.
-When the subadditive process involves a measure-preserving transformation, the following result matches the version of Morris~\cite{morris2013mather} by incorporating upper semicontinuous, extended real-valued functions.
+In the case of a measure-preserving transformation, the following result recovers the version of Morris~\cite{morris2013mather} by incorporating upper semicontinuous, extended real-valued functions.
 We now introduce the necessary notation to state the result.